A martingale representation theorem and valuation of defaultable securities: Introduction

 and

-It is worth mentioning, as the authors themselves realized it, that the representation of \cite{blanchetjeanblanc04} fails when the assumptions (\ref{assumption1}) or (\ref{assumption2}) are violated.
+It is worth mentioning, as the authors themselves realized it, that the representation of \cite{blanchetjeanblanc04} fails as soon as (\ref{assumption1}) or (\ref{assumption2}) is violated.
 It is clear that for the popular and simple discrete time market models the assumption (\ref{assumption1}) fails.
-Furthermore most model in insurance (if not all), Poisson process is an important component in the modelling, and hence for these models the second part of assumption (\ref{assumption1}) fails, while its first part can be viewed as kind of ``independence" assumption between the mortality (or the random time in general) and the financial market.
-Thanks to \cite{gerbershiu13} and the references therein, there are many death-related claims and liabilities in (life) insurance whose payoff process $h$ fails (\ref{assumption2}).
-Our representation (\ref{GmartingaleRepresentation}) is elaborated under no assumption of any kind, and hence leading to {\it new martingales} and innovative mathematical modelling and/or formulation. \\
+Furthermore for most models in insurance (if not all), Poisson process is an important component in the modelling, and hence for these models the second part of assumption (\ref{assumption1}) fails, while its first part can be viewed as a kind of ``independence" assumption between the random time $\tau$ and the financial market (i.e. the pair $(\mathbb F, S)$).
+In \cite{gerbershiu13} and the references therein, the authors treat many death-related claims and liabilities in (life) insurance whose payoff process $h$ fails (\ref{assumption2}).
+Our representation (\ref{GmartingaleRepresentation}) is elaborated under no assumption of any kind, and hence leading to {\it new martingales} and an innovative mathematical modelling for risk.